It seems that more and more these days, we hear about recalls from parts on cars to the ground turkey you just stocked in your fridge.

 When it comes to the serial number, things get a little different.
 Instead of having the same numbers as others in the batch, each serial number is going to be different.

 Serial numbers are going to be a lot more exact than lot numbers.
-They are able to help you not only differentiate different products from one another, but also individual products that are the same model.
+They are able to help you differentiate not only different products from one another but also individual products that are the same model.

 When it comes to tech products like cell phones, laptops, and other big technology sources, serial numbers are a big difference-maker.
-They are able to help distinguish individual models from one another which makes things much easier to deal with.
-It helps the support team to locate the specific product so they are able to provide high-quality support.
+They are able to help distinguish individual models from one another, which makes things much easier to deal with.
+It helps the support team to locate the specific product, so they are able to provide high-quality support.

 You will always know exactly what you have in stock and what items are running low on stock.
 You are able to access this information from any tablet, mobile barcode scanner, or smartphone and stay on top of inventory no matter the size.

-Hopefully, this gives you a better idea of what a lot number is, and how it can benefit you.
+Hopefully, this gives you a better idea of what a lot number is and how it can benefit you.